Posted by Julia Daniels | For Families, For Men, For Women, How to

 In 1887, Helen’s life changed miraculously when her father hired a new tutor named Annie Sullivan.

-In fact, she went on to become one of the most traveled, influential, and interesting people in the 19th century according to Mark Twain.
+In fact, Helen Keller became one of the most traveled, influential, and interesting people in the 19th century according to Mark Twain.
 She encouraged millions of disabled people, working for the American Foundation for the Blind for more than 40 years.

 Here’s one of Helen’s grateful tributes to Ms. Sullivan: